Kristen DiMercurio

-Early life and education

-DiMercurio grew up in Hagerstown, Maryland, US.
-As a child, she performed in plays in converted garages and church basements.
-She attended Emerson College in Boston, where she received a Bachelor of Fine Arts (BFA).

-Career
+Biography

 DiMercurio began her career on the science fiction podcast Ars Paradoxica.

-Since then, many people have compared her voice to virtual assistants such as Siri, Alexa and Google Assistant.
-In a clarifying statement made upon joining TikTok on October 7, 2024, she posted a video update, disassociating herself from these technologies.
 She said her voice is best known with Bluetooth device messages.
-These include the messages “Bluetooth connected", "your Bluetooth device is ready to connect”, and "The Bluetooth device is connected successfully".
-Some listeners assumed her voice was artificially generated, but in a 2024 interview she said that she and other voice-over actors are “just regular people who talk into microphones”.
+These include the messages "Bluetooth connected" and "your Bluetooth device is ready to connect".
+Some listeners assumed her voice was artificially generated, but in a 2024 interview she said that she and other voice-over actors are "just regular people who talk into microphones".
 DiMercurio said in a 2024 interview that she likes to perform in a crew, but has also said that finding the right creative troupe for many projects remains a challenge, despite social media making it easier to reach a wider audience.
-She contributes to both fiction and nonfiction work despite underpayments.
+She contributes to both fiction and nonfiction audiobooks.
+DiMercurio work on the audiobook Deliah Green Doesn't Care received an AudioFile Award in 2022, and an Audie Award in 2023.

-Personal life

 DiMercurio is queer, which she realized as a teenager.
 In a 2023 interview, she said that she has developed a sense of belonging and friends including TV hosts within the LGBTQ community.

-Projects

-DiMercurio's work in audiobooks includes You Again, The Deja Glitch, Love Wager, Delilah Green Doesn't Care, The Savage & the Swan, Will They or Won't They?, Summer Romance, and What's in a Kiss.

-Her podcast work includes Ars Paradoxica, Archive 81, Zero Hours, Greater Boston, Star Tripper, Meddling Adults, What's the Frequency?, Potterless, Join the Party, and Brimstone Valley Mall - the last of which she also wrote, produced, and directed.

-Awards

-DiMercurio work on the audiobook Deliah Green Doesn't Care received an AudioFile Award in 2022, and an Audie Award in 2023.